tdjastrzebski/cppbuild/README.md

 # Further improvements
 I am certain this tool could be further improved in many ways, including both functionality and code structure.
 This is the second TypeScript program I have ever written (the first one was "hello world" app).
-Probably it would be nice to be able to supply additional multi-valued variables and values from command line.
+Probably it would be nice to be able to supply additional multi-valued variables from command line.
 This currently is not supported.

 Please do not hesitate to suggest fixes and improvements.
 Pull requests are more than welcome.